 The King of Crimes - FILM

 The King of Crimes is a feature film adaptation of the play by David L. Robbins about the treason trial of Aaron Burr in 1807.
 Produced by The John Marshall Foundation in partnership with PBS station WCVE-TV, the film pushes the boundaries of broadcast plays to new cinematic heights.
-Projected release date: Early 2019 (Directed by Michael Duni, produced by Christina Garnett, director of photography Jason Parks, editor Jai Jamison.)
+Aired April 18th on PBS.
+(Directed by Michael Duni, produced by Christina Garnett, director of photography Jason Parks, editor Jai Jamison.)
 IMDb

 THE KING OF CRIMES - STAGE